 Item Question Addressed 1 How are other contractors working on the site on behalf of the Employer to be managed?
 2 Is a parent company guarantee required, particularly in relation to open and restricted procedures?
 3 Should performance and retention bonds be required?
 4 What insurances are required and what excess limits should apply?
 5 What specific risks should be transferred to the Contractor?
 6 What specific risks should be retained by the Employer and what actions will be taken to mitigate those risks?
 7 What work items require a specialist to be selected or novated?
 8 Are delay costs to be paid to the Contractor on the basis of tendered daily rate(s), or on the basis of expenses actually incurred?
-9 What is the number of hours for each category of work person to which the Contractor's tendered hourly rates will be applied for tender evaluation purposes?
+9 What is the value of labour to which the Contractor's tendered percentage will be added for tender evaluation purposes?
 10 What are the costs of materials and plant to which the Contractor's tendered percentage additions will be added for tender evaluation purposes?
 11 What is the delay period (number of days) to which the Contractor's tendered daily delay rate will be applied for tender evaluation purposes?